-metnal health war injury, from Shell shock to PTSD
+Mental-health war injury, from shell-shock to PTSD

 Today, we honour all the men and women who have served their country in battle, many of whom have paid the ultimate sacrifice.
-While I always take the time to honour them all, I want to pay homage to those who weren’t only physically injured and or killed trying rid the world of human suffering at the hands of those who seek to destroy life.
+While I always take the time to honour them all, I want to pay homage to those who weren’t only physically injured or killed trying to rid the world of human suffering at the hands of those who seek to destroy life.

 Nowadays, this mental heath war injury is known as Post-traumatic stress disorder or PTSD.
-It is well understood compared to when the symptoms of this mental health condition were first observed by medical professionals during the first world war ; (The Canadian Encyclopedia) when thousands of soldiers were stricken with depression, insomnia and nightmares.
+It is well understood compared to when the symptoms of this mentalhealth condition were first observed by medical professionals during the first world war ; (The Canadian Encyclopedia) when thousands of soldiers were stricken with depression, insomnia and nightmares.
 By 1917 these symptoms would be given a name; Shell Shock.
 For a full list of symptoms go here

-Charles Myers, a British medical officer was the first to use this term for the symptoms he was witnessing on and off the battlefield.
+Charles Myers, a British medical officer, was the first to use this term for the symptoms he was witnessing, on and off the battlefield.
 These clusters of symptoms were also known as war neurosis, (Encyclopedia.com).
 I

 But we must always remember that the internal torment of PTSD can not be minimized.
-Understand that our brave men and women who are wounded in this way live in a form of psychological solitary confinement and many are only receiving minimal treatment.
-Yet, many more veterans live life on the streets, a tragedy that’s made worse by government cutbacks to veteran’s support systems.
+Understand that our brave men and women who are wounded in this way live in a form of psychological solitary confinement and many are receiving only minimal treatment.
+Yet, many more veterans live life on the streets, a tragedy that’s made worse by government cutbacks to veterans’ support systems.

 However, you brave warriors are not forgotten and I think about the sacrifices you have made and the suffering you continue to endure often.
-Thankfully, PTSD is more accepted today than it ever has been and with that comes more empathy and support.
+Thankfully, PTSD is more recognized and accepted today than it ever has been, and with that comes more empathy and support.
 Despite cutbacks, there are programs out there to try and help heal your injuries or at least make them more tolerable.
 There are support groups springing up full of people who understand your pain.

-Again, thank you so much for your service, I am free because of you and I am grateful.
-Let me leave you with this short poem by Siegfried Sassoon, a world war one soldier and poet who suffered from the horrors of shell shock, this poem was inspired by his injury.
+Again, thank you so much for your service.
+I am free because of you and I am grateful.
+Let me leave you with this short poem by Siegfried Sassoon, a World War One soldier and poet who suffered from the horrors of shell shock.
+This poem was inspired by his injury.